 And really the title of this post should read “How I want to always follow Jesus in my business” because, like you just read, I’m not perfect at this.
 But when I turn my head so I cannot hear His voice or when I chalk up the Holy Spirit to a sugar rush or when I have forgotten or delayed or completely disregarded what He said because it didn’t make sense, there was enough grace for that.
 And it’s that grace that held out a hand so that I could pick myself up off the ground, wipe off my scuffed up knees, and run again.

 If you aren’t clear on the voice you hear (or sense), then test it.
 God isn’t going to say anything that goes against what He’s already said.
 So basically you can just weigh what you’re hearing against the Bible.

 If you’re hearing that you should gossip about someone, kill someone, steal something from someone, lie, or anything like that, that’s not the voice of God.
 But, hey!
 You now know what the enemy’s voice sounds like and if you’re in Christ, the power within you is greater than any power that stands against God.
 Ask Jesus to defeat that voice.
 Ask God’s people to pray over you.
 You’re closer to hearing God’s voice than you think.

-If you’re hearing that you should take that person lunch or that you should encourage that person and tell them that their life matters, I’ve learned that that’s the Lord.
-Always weigh your own heart to make sure that you aren’t trying to gain anything — fame, recognition, etc. — by serving those people.
+If you’re hearing that you should take that person lunch or that you should encourage that person and tell them their life matters, I’ve learned that’s the Lord.
+Always weigh your own heart to make sure you aren’t trying to gain anything — fame, recognition, etc. — by serving those people.

 But I’ve learned that anything good is from the Lord.
 If you know the good you should do, then you should do it.
 And likewise, James 4:17.